1. New LabVIEW 2013 Features

 Proven, NI Recommended Architectures for Control and Monitoring Applications

 Figure 1.
-LabVIEW 2012 Sample Projects provide proven, reliable architecture starting points for embedded control and monitoring applications
+Sample projects provide proven, reliable architecture starting points for embedded control and monitoring applications.

-If you’re starting a new application, the Sample Projects provide a starting point that can shorten your development time and ensure that your design is reliable.
-If you have an existing LabVIEW RIO application that you would like to optimize or improve, you can leverage the Sample Projects to learn LabVIEW FPGA design techniques and architectural best practices that are specific to embedded applications.
-For more information on LabVIEW Sample Projects for control and monitoring applications, see the LabVIEW Real-Time 2012 Sample Projects Webcast and the LabVIEW Templates and Sample Projects whitepaper.
+If you’re beginning a new application, the sample projects provide a starting point that can shorten your development time and ensure your design is reliable.
+If you have an existing LabVIEW RIO application that you would like to optimize or improve, you can use the sample projects to learn LabVIEW FPGA design techniques and architectural best practices that are specific to embedded applications.
+To learn more about LabVIEW sample projects for control and monitoring applications, watch the LabVIEW Real-Time 2012 Sample Projects Webcast and read the LabVIEW Templates and Sample Projects white paper.

 Better Verification of FPGA VI With Execution on Development Computer

 Compiling an FPGA VI can take minutes to hours.
 However, you can test the logic of an FPGA VI before compiling it by running the FPGA VI on a development computer with simulated I/O. When you run the FPGA VI on the development computer, you can use all traditional LabVIEW debugging techniques, such as probes, execution highlighting, breakpoints, and single-stepping.
-In LabVIEW FPGA 2012, when you run your FPGA VI on your development PC, you will notice improved fidelity with respect to time when executing multiple Single-Cycle Timed Loops at same or different clock rates, and when sharing resources between two or more Single-Cycle Timed Loops.
+In the LabVIEW 2012 FPGA Module, when you run your FPGA VI on your development PC, you will notice improved fidelity with respect to time when executing multiple single-cycle Timed Loops at the same or different clock rates, and when sharing resources between two or more single-cycle Timed Loops.

 Figure 2.
-Improved fidelity when executing FPGA VI on development computer
+Notice improved fidelity when executing your FPGA VI on a development computer.

 Floating-Point Support Within LabVIEW FPGA

 Previous versions of LabVIEW FPGA required developers to use the fixed-point data type when fractional data was needed.
-While the fixed-point data type is very efficient for hardware-based designs when it comes to speed and resource utilization, it does not provide the flexibility that the floating-point data type offers.
-In LabVIEW FPGA 2012, the single-precision floating-point data type is natively supported.
-Not only will this enable users to directly retrieve floating-point data from DMA FIFOs, avoiding an expensive conversion from fixed-point to floating-point on the real-time or windows host, but it will enable DSP designers to solve linear-algebra problems in LabVIEW FPGA that require a wider dynamic range that what fixed-point or integer type data provide.
-It is important to note that while the floating-point data type offers many benefits, it has limited support when used in Single-Cycle Timed Loops, and uses significantly more FPGA resources than the fixed-point data type for certain operations.
+While the fixed-point data type is efficient for hardware-based designs when it comes to speed and resource utilization, it does not provide the flexibility that the floating-point data type offers.
+In the LabVIEW 2012 FPGA Module, the single-precision floating-point data type is natively supported.
+Not only does this give users the ability to directly retrieve floating-point data from DMA FIFOs, avoiding an expensive conversion from fixed-point to floating-point on the real-time or Windows host, but it gives DSP designers the ability to solve linear-algebra problems in LabVIEW FPGA that require a wider dynamic range than what fixed-point or integer data type provide.
+Note that although the floating-point data type offers many benefits, it has limited support when used in single-cycle Timed Loops, and uses significantly more FPGA resources than the fixed-point data type for certain operations.

 Figure 3.
-Floating point data type support in LabVIEW FPGA 2012
+Floating-point data type is supported in the LabVIEW 2012 FPGA Module.

-For more information on the functions and structures that support the floating point datatype, see the LabVIEW FPGA 2012 Help document Functions that Support the Single Precision Floating-Point Data Type in FPGA VIs.
-For benchmarks that compare floating-point datatype resource utilization to fixed-point, see the whitepaper LabVIEW FPGA Floating Point Data Type Support.
+For more information on the functions and structures that support the floating-point data type, see Functions That Support the Single Precision Floating-Point Data Type in FPGA VIs.
+For benchmarks that compare floating-point data type resource utilization to fixed-point, see LabVIEW FPGA Floating-Point Data Type Support.

 Array and Cluster Support Within Single-Cycle Timed Loops

-In LabVIEW FPGA 2012, boolean, numeric, and comparison operations within single-cycle timed loops now support cluster and array data types.
+In the LabVIEW 2012 FPGA Module, Boolean, numeric, and comparison operations within single-cycle Timed Loops now support cluster and array data types.
 Each primitive operation is parallelized on the FPGA for maximum performance, so you no longer need to break out each operation individually.
-This idea was originated from the LabVIEW FPGA Idea Exchange.
+This idea originated in the LabVIEW FPGA Idea Exchange.

 Figure 4.
-Cluster and array data type support added to single-cycle timed loops
+Cluster and array data type support has been added to single-cycle Timed Loops.

 Faster Compilations With Support for Linux

 When it’s time to compile your LabVIEW FPGA VI, you can iterate faster with new Linux-based FPGA compilation options.
 Linux-based compilation workers offer substantial performance benefits over Windows-based workers.
 For large, complex FPGA VIs, NI has seen a significant decrease in compilation times.
 The performance gains vary based on the specifications of the machine performing the compilation and the size of the FPGA target.
-Linux-based compilation is available with the LabVIEW FPGA Compile Compile Cloud Service, in addition to remote PC compile works and the NI Compile Farm Toolkit.
-For more information on using Linux machines as a compile worker with LabVIEW FPGA 2012, see the NI LabVIEW FPGA Compilation Options whitepaper and the FPGA Compile Worker Performance Benchmarks whitepaper.
+Linux-based compilation is available with the LabVIEW FPGA Compile Cloud Service, in addition to remote PC compile works and the LabVIEW FPGA Compile Farm Toolkit.
+For more information on using Linux machines as a compile worker with the LabVIEW 2012 FPGA Module, see NI LabVIEW FPGA Compilation Options and FPGA Compile Worker Performance Benchmarks.

 Figure 5.
 Linux-Based FPGA Compilation Options

-In order to compile Single-Cycle Timed Loops at higher clock rates for very large streaming applications, the compiler, under certain conditions, can remove enable chain for the Single-Cycle Timed Loops that have no dataflow dependences.
-Removing this enable chain will decrease routing congestion and improve timing performance.
-For more information on how to leverage this new feature, see the LabVIEW FPGA 2012 Help document Improving Timing Performance in Large FPGA VIs.
+To compile single-cycle Timed Loops at higher clock rates for large streaming applications, the compiler, under certain conditions, can remove enable chain for the single-cycle Timed Loops that have no dataflow dependences.
+Removing this enable chain decreases routing congestion and improves timing performance.
+For more information on how to use this new feature, see Improving Timing Performance in Large FPGA VIs.

 When designing sophisticated DSP algorithms for high-throughput applications, there is often a need to perform high-throughput math on arrays.
-In LabVIEW FPGA 2012, the High-Throughput Math Nodes support fixed-size array inputs, eliminating the need to perform math operations element-by-element with multiple nodes.
+In the LabVIEW 2012 FPGA Module, the High-Throughput Math Nodes support fixed-size array inputs, eliminating the need to perform math operations element by element with multiple nodes.

 Figure 6.
 Array Support for High-Throughput Math Functions

-When designing LabVIEW FPGA algorithms, it’s important to be able to re-use the IP that was created for one application within another.
-Often times, developers find themselves modifying the algorithm they created, so that they FPGA VI will compile in a way that it meets system requirements, such as execution speed, throughput, or latency.
-When they want to reuse this algorithm for another application with different system requirements, they are required to make major modifications to the LabVIEW FPGA source code.
-LabVIEW FPGA IP Builder is an add-on tool to LabVIEW FPGA , that enables developers to write one algorithm that can be easily compiled for multiple systems for various system requirements, without modifying the source code.
-For more information on LabVIEW FPGA IP Builder, see the whitepaper Get Better Performance and Resource Utilization with LabVIEW FPGA IP Builder.
+When designing LabVIEW FPGA algorithms, it’s important to be able to reuse the IP that was created for one application within another.
+Oftentimes, developers find themselves modifying the algorithm they created, so that the FPGA VI compiles in a way that it meets system requirements, such as execution speed, throughput, or latency.
+When they want to reuse this algorithm for another application with different system requirements, they have to make major modifications to the LabVIEW FPGA source code.
+LabVIEW FPGA IP Builder is a LabVIEW FPGA add-on that gives you the ability to write one algorithm that you can easily compile for multiple systems for various system requirements, without modifying the source code.
+For more information, see Get Better Performance and Resource Utilization With LabVIEW FPGA IP Builder.

 Figure7.
-LabVIEW FPGA IP Builder enables users to design an algorithm in LabVIEW, and compile it for multiple applications with different performance requirements
+LabVIEW FPGA IP Builder gives you the ability to design an algorithm in LabVIEW, and compile it for multiple applications with different performance requirements.

 FIFO Improvements for Faster Streaming

-LabVIEW FPGA 2012 includes several new features that enable improved streaming performance with FIFOs for PXIe FlexRIO targets.
+The LabVIEW 2012 FPGA Module includes several new features that improve streaming performance with FIFOs for NI FlexRIO targets for PXI Express.
 One example is a deeper and wider DMA FIFO.
-The depth of a DMA FIFO has been increased from 32k samples to 256k samples, making it easier to achieve sustainable rates when streaming data at very high rates.
+The depth of a DMA FIFO has been increased from 32k samples to 256k samples, which makes it easier to achieve sustainable rates when streaming data at high rates.

-Additional improvements to both the DMA FIFO and Peer-to-Peer FIFO enable users to pack small data sizes elements into a 64-bit array before sending to a host.
-With this new feature users can obtain higher transfer rates when transferring smaller data size elements between an FPGA target and host.
-The number of elements that can be sent with a FIFO will depend on the datatype of the elements.
+Additional improvements to both the DMA FIFO and peer-to-peer FIFO give you the ability to pack small data size elements into a 64-bit array before sending to a host.
+With this new feature, you can obtain higher transfer rates when transferring smaller data size elements between an FPGA target and host.
+The number of elements that can be sent with a FIFO depends on the data type of the elements.

 Figure 8.
-Write four 16-bit integers in parallel with DMA and Peer-to-Peer FIFOs for PXIe FlexRIO Targets
+Write four 16-bit integers in parallel with DMA and peer-to-peer FIFOs for NI FlexRIO targets for PXI Express.

 Improved Ability to Create Reusable SubVIs